Dragon (Shrek)

 Dragon is a fictional character from the Shrek franchise, who is initially believed to be a fearsome villain guarding Princess Fiona.
-In a twist, she is revealed to be female and in search of a mate.
-While she is abandoned during Shrek's escape, she later becomes his ally and the mate of his sidekick, Donkey, helping defeat the evil Lord Farquaad by eating him whole.
-She has since appeared in every series film in some regard, with a parallel universe version again becoming a villain in Shrek Forever After.
+In a twist, she is revealed to be female and in search of love.
+While she is abandoned during Shrek's escape, she later becomes his ally and the wife of his sidekick, Donkey, helping defeat the evil Lord Farquaad by eating him whole.
+She has since appeared in every series film in some regard, with a parallel universe version becoming a villain in Shrek Forever After.
 Also appearing in spin-offs, she is commonly seen as a puppet in stage adaptations of the series such as Shrek the Musical.

-Dragon has become well-known in pop culture, and been noted as a satire of animated Disney dragons.
-Her appearance and role were praised by critics, some of whom praised her unexpectedly kind and heroic nature as a feminist twist on the trope of a male knight slaying a dragon to rescue a princess.
+Dragon has gained significant recognition in popular culture and has been recognized as a satirical portrayal of animated Disney dragons.
+Critics have lauded Dragon's appearance and character, particularly highlighting her compassionate and heroic qualities, which offer a feminist reimagining of the traditional narrative where a male knight slays a dragon to save a princess.
+This unique twist has been well-received by audiences and has contributed to Dragon's positive reception among critics.

 Characteristics

 Dragon resembles most classical interpretations of European dragons.
 She has keeled, ruby-colored scales, leathery bat-like wings, long, crested ears, bony spikes along her jawline, a row of dorsal spines, vertical slit pupils, and a long, spade-tipped, prehensile tail.
 Dragon does not speak, but does employ physically expressive body language to communicate.
-Like her mate Donkey, she is never given a proper name in the films - in a passing line, Donkey refers to her as "Elizabeth", leading it to often be seen as her name by fans, but this may just be a gag.
+Like her mate Donkey, she is never given a proper name in the film.
+In Shrek 2, Donkey at one point says "I'm coming, Elizabeth!"
+This is the only in-film reference to "Elizabeth" as her proper name, albeit she was named for a reference to a recurring gag in the TV series Sanford and Son.

-Dragon's personality is "tender-hearted", despite having so few visitors that she incinerates any apparent knights sight-unseen.
+Dragon's personality is tender-hearted, despite having so few visitors that she incinerates any apparent knights sight-unseen.
 Similarly lonely as Princess Fiona, she regularly puts on lipstick in the hopes of finding a romantic partner.